-DIS 382 Creating Accessible Futures (3) Focuses on creating accessible technology and instructional media, developing long-term resources, advancing accessible social interaction between students and students with instructors, and using case studies as examples of good practices.
+DIS 382 Accessible Learning Technology (3) Focuses on creating accessible technology and instructional media, developing long-term resources, advancing accessible social interaction between students and students with instructors, and using case studies as examples of good practices.
 A-F only.

 DIS 383 Disability History and Culture: From Homer to Hip Hop (3) How have people over many centuries, and from broad geographical perspectives perceived and treated individuals with disabilities?
 An overview of the history of the conditions in which people with disabilities lived.
 A-F only.

 DIS 606 Introduction to Research in Curriculum and Teaching (3) Classroom-based research covers the fundamentals of qualitative, quantitative, Action Research, mixed methods, and Curriculum Based Assessment.
 Exploratory, explanatory, and confirmatory research will be highlighted culminating in an outline for Plan B/Thesis proposal.
 (Cross-listed as EDCS 606)

 DIS 671 Basics of Applied Behavior Analysis (3) Focuses on the definitions and characteristics of applied behavior analysis and the concepts, principles, and processes.
 Concepts related to ethics and behavior change procedures will also be introduced.
 A-F only.